parag-vade/CICD/Jenkins-Maven-SonarQube-Argo-Kubernetes/README.md

 **7. Docker Image Creation:** A new Docker image is created with the updated code and pushed to DockerHub.

-**8. Image Updater:** A process (Image Updater) detects the new image in DockerHub and updates the image in the Manifests Repo.
+**8. Argo Image Updater (used shell script):** detects the new image in DockerHub and updates the image in the Manifests Repo.

 **9. Argo CD:** Argo CD, a continuous deployment tool, pulls the new image from the Manifests Repo and updates the running Kubernetes cluster with the new deployment.